MatthiasNickles/diff-SAT/README.md

 ##### Performing ad hoc queries #####

-delSAT is just a solver and doesn't contain a query tool.
-However, there are three ways built into delSAT for performing simple queries.
+delSAT is just a solver and sampler, and as such it doesn't contain a real query tool (a tool which computes from the sample the probabilities of user-specified query formulas).
+However, there are several ways built into delSAT for performing simple types of queries.

-Firstly, with switch `--solverarg showProbsOfSymbols true` delSAT prints the probabilities of all symbols (ground atoms) in the program, by summing up the probabilities (frequencies) of those models in the sample which contain the respective atom.
+Most simply, with switch `--solverarg showProbsOfSymbols true` delSAT prints the probabilities of all symbols (ground atoms) in the program, by summing up the probabilities (frequencies) of those models in the sample which contain the respective atom.

-Secondly, Scala variables `addHocConjunctiveQueries` and `addHocDisjunctiveQueries` can be used to specify conjunctive or disjunctive queries, see source code file `sharedDefs.scala`.
+Secondly, Scala variables `adHocConjunctiveQueries`, `adHocDisjunctiveQueries` and `adHocRuleQueries` can be used to specify queries consisting of conjunctions, disjunctions or normal rules consisting of ground literals.
+See file `sharedDefs.scala` for details and `APITests.scala` for a few examples for how to use them with the User API.

 Thirdly, `_eval_("term","?")` is a pseudo-predicate which, if stated as a fact in the input program, makes delSAT instantiate `"?"` with the numerial value of the given term.
 The term has the same syntax as the terms in cost functions.